Tobacco industry in Malawi: Growing and selling tobacco

 Tobacco is produced in both large estates, concentrated in the central plateaus of the country, and in small landholdings throughout the country.
-These smaller farms average about 2+1/2 acre, about a third of the size of small tobacco producing farms in the United States.
+These smaller farms average about 2+1/2 acre, about a third of the size of small tobacco-producing farms in the United States.
 For small farms with less than 1 acre in tobacco cultivation, four out of five farms have a negative income.
 The other farms average an agricultural income of MK 3,000 or about 20 US dollars.
 It is estimated that about 60% of Malawi's burley tobacco farmers are smallholders who own their own land and 30% are estate or tenant farmers who work on land that they do not own, often on large tobacco estates.
-These are often trapped in a cycle of poverty as they are required to pay significant rents in cash or kind, may be required to sell their tobacco to the estate owners at low prices and buy fertilozer, tools and other essentials from them at inflated rates.
+These are often trapped in a cycle of poverty as they are required to pay significant rents in cash or kind, may be required to sell their tobacco to the estate owners at low prices and buy fertilizer, tools and other essentials from them at inflated rates.

 The sale of Malawi's tobacco is dominated by two global leaf-buying companies: Alliance One International and Universal Corporation, which are represented Lalawi by their subsidiaries, Alliance One Malawi and Limbe Leaf respectively.
 These two Malawi-based companies sell tobacco leaf to British American Tobacco, Imperial Tobacco, Japan Tobacco and Philip Morris International.
 Tobacco growers in Malawi have three options to sell their product.
 Tobacco growers can sell their product on auction floors through tobacco clubs.
 The unit price is high when sold at auction, but producers must have at least 100 kilogram.
 Growers can also sell directly to ADMARC, the Agricultural Development and Marketing Corporation.
 This practice fell out of favor after liberalization in the early 1990s.

 Labor sources

 Given the importance of tobacco to the Malawian economy, a large number of Malawians are involved with production.
 Approximately 75 percent of the population depends on tobacco farming although only a small proportion of Malawians are smokers.
-5 million workers are indirectly employed in related industries or are family members of tobacco workers.
+Five million workers are indirectly employed in related industries or are family members of tobacco workers.
 Most tobacco farming in Malawi is small-scale, tenant farming.
 The landowner hires the farmer, but preference is for farmers with families that can supplement his labor.